OneSignal/OneSignal-WordPress-Plugin/readme.txt

 4. Our OneSignal dashboard users page, where you can see your subscribed users.
 5. Our OneSignal dashboard sent notifications page, where you can see the status of your sent notifications.
 6. Our OneSignal dashboard notification creation page, with show some of the browser settings available.
-7. Our OneSignal Wordpress welcome notification options.
+7. Our OneSignal WordPress welcome notification options.
-8. Our OneSignal Wordpress setting for prompting options.
+8. Our OneSignal WordPress setting for prompting options.

 == Frequently Asked Questions ==